Coventry: Water

 The Coventry Canal terminates near the city centre at Coventry Canal Basin and is navigable for 38 mi to Fradley Junction in Staffordshire.
+The canal engineer James Brindley was responsible for the initial planning of the canal.
+The Coventry Canal Society was formed in 1957.

 Accent

 Origins

 Coventry in a linguistic sense looks both ways, towards both the 'West' and 'East' Midlands.
 One thousand years ago, the extreme west of Warwickshire (what today we would designate Birmingham and the Black Country) was separated from Coventry and east Warwickshire by the forest of Arden, with resulting inferior means of communication.
 The west Warwickshire settlements too were smaller in comparison to Coventry which, by the 14th century, was England's third city.
 Even as far back as Anglo-Saxon times Coventry—situated as it was, close to Watling Street—was a trading and market post between King Alfred's Saxon Mercia and Danelaw England with a consequent merging of dialects.

 Coventry and Birmingham accents

 Phonetically the accent of Coventry, like the perhaps better known accent of Birmingham, is similar to Northern English with respect to its system of short vowels.
 For example, it lacks the BATH/TRAP (Cov. /baθ/, Southern /bɑːθ/) and FOOT/STRUT (Cov. /strʊt/, Southern /strʌt/) splits.
 Yet the longer vowels in the accent also contain traces of Estuary English such as a partial implementation of the London diphthong shift, increasingly so amongst the young since 1950.
 We also see other Estuary English features, such as a /l/-vocalisation whereby words such as 'milk' come to be pronounced as /mɪʊk/.
 However, the distinction between Coventry and Birmingham accents is often overlooked.
 Certain features of the Birmingham accent (e.g. occasional tapping of prevocalic /r/ in words such as 'crack') stop starkly as one moves beyond Solihull in the general direction of Coventry, a possible approximation of the 'Arden Forest' divide perhaps.
 In any case, Coventry sits right at a dialectal crossroads, very close to isoglosses that generally delineate 'Northern' and 'Southern' dialects, exhibiting features from both sides of the divide.